Home Initiative

 MiEV diagram

-The i-MiEV (‘Mitsubishi In-wheel motor Electric Vehicle’) is shown in the diagram; note how different the layout is compared to a conventional car.
-It is a small car is already on sale in Japan for fleet users; it became available in the UK at the start of 2011.
-It has four doors and four seats.
-Despite its name, the design has now evolved and there is just one electric motor rather than individual in-wheel ones.
-Like the Leaf/Fluence, its range is a nominal 100 miles and it has both a normal, slow-charging mode and a quick, half-hour mode to get to 80% using a high-current three-phase supply.
-The price is £29,000.
-As with the Nissan Leaf, the £5000 government grant to reduce the purchase price has been assumed.
-The estimated running cost is 1p per mile for recharging, together with very low servicing costs and no road tax.
+The car is shown in the diagram; note how different the layout is compared to a conventional car.
+It is a small city car with four doors and four seats.
+Like the Leaf, its range is a nominal 100 miles and it has both a normal, slow-charging mode and a quick, half-hour mode to get to 80% using a high-current three-phase supply.

-* Some of these forthcoming models may prove to be a viable but expensive option for short journeys, but in order to be a good general-purpose choice the technology will have to improve by a large factor.
+* Some of the available and forthcoming electric models may prove to be a viable but expensive option for short journeys, but in order to be a good general-purpose choice the technology and infrastructure will have to improve by a large factor.

 Top of Page